cs3110/textbook/_sources/chapters/mut/refs.md

 ```

 Note the type of `empty`: instead of being a value, it is now a function.
 This
 is typical of functions that create mutable data structures.
+At the end of this
+section, we'll return to why `empty` *has* to be a function.

 Inserting a new first element just requires creating a new node, linking from
 it to the original list, and mutating the list: